 Get to Know Vitamin D

 Vitamin D or the “sunshine vitamin” actually has two forms – D2 and D3.
 Ergocalciferol or Vitamin D2 is obtained by consuming foods or plant materials that have been exposed to sunlight and UV radiation.
 Vitamin D3 or cholecalciferol, on the other hand, is formed in the skin upon contact with sunlight.
 The process converts cholesterol into an active form of vitamin D found in both humans and animals.
 Vitamin D3 is the form that is most easily absorbed by the body when taking a supplement.

 The discovery that most tissues and cells in the body actually have vitamin D receptors paved the way for more intensive research to be done on the subject.
 Active vitamin D enters cells and attaches itself to the receptor.
 This stimulates the cell to make proteins that we need for everyday function.
-More studies about the nature, mechanism and benefits of vitamin D showed its tremendous effect on numerous body organs and processes.
+More studies about the nature, mechanism, and benefits of vitamin D showed its tremendous effect on numerous body organs and processes.
 It is proven to influence our immune system, calcium absorption, phosphate usage, muscular and bone health, and cognitive abilities.
 It is crucial for the development of the bones, intestines, and kidney as well as optimal functioning.
-Vitamin D is also believed to be an effective complimentary treatment for diabetes and certain types of cancer.
+Vitamin D is also believed to be an effective complementary treatment for diabetes and certain types of cancer.

 Primary sources of vitamin D are sunlight, food, and supplements.
 Therefore, the lack of those plus the excessive use of certain medications like laxatives, steroids, seizure-control drugs, anti-tuberculosis medication, and weight loss drugs can deplete the available vitamin D your body can use.